astronomer/docs/archived_software_docs/version-0.27/kubepodoperator.md

 ## Overview

-A widely-used and performant alternative to Airflow's older DockerOperator, the [KubernetesPodOperator](https://github.com/apache/airflow/blob/v1-10-stable/airflow/contrib/operators/kubernetes_pod_operator.py) is able to natively launch a Kubernetes Pod to run an individual task - and terminate that pod when the task is completed.
+A widely-used and performant alternative to Apache Airflow®'s older DockerOperator, the [KubernetesPodOperator](https://github.com/apache/airflow/blob/v1-10-stable/airflow/contrib/operators/kubernetes_pod_operator.py) is able to natively launch a Kubernetes Pod to run an individual task - and terminate that pod when the task is completed.
 Similarly to the Kubernetes Executor, the operator uses the [Kube Python Client](https://github.com/kubernetes-client/python) to generate a Kubernetes API request that dynamically launches those individual pods.

 The KubernetesPodOperator enables task-level resource configuration and is optimal for those who have custom Python dependencies.
 Ultimately, it allows Airflow to act a job orchestrator - no matter the language those jobs are written in.